-- the victim, especially their protection and support; - the alleged perpetrator; and - all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them;
+- the victim, especially their protection and support; - the alleged perpetrator; and - all the other children (and, if appropriate, adult students and staff) at the School, especially any actions that are appropriate to protect them.

 Risk assessments should be recorded (written or electronic) and should be kept under review.
-At all times, the school or college should be actively considering the risks posed to all their pupils and students and putting adequate measures in place to protect them and keep them safe.
+At all times, the School should be actively considering the risks posed to all their pupils and students and putting adequate measures in place to protect them and keep them safe.

 The designated safeguarding lead (or a deputy) should ensure they are engaging with children's social care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
-The risk assessment at paragraph 243 is not intended to replace the detailed assessments of expert professionals.
-Any such professional assessments should be used to inform the schools or college's approach to supporting and protecting their pupils and students and updating their own risk assessment.
+The risk assessment is not intended to replace the detailed assessments of expert professionals.
+Any such professional assessments should be used to inform the School's approach to supporting and protecting their pupils and students and updating their own risk assessment.